 - Ethics and leadership

 - Financial management

 The trainings must be interactive, activity-based and designed for participants to build and practice skills.
 Events where students simply learn information or gain awareness (such as through a lecture, panel or presentation) do not apply.
 Trainings must be at least one hour in length.

-The application to become a 2016-2017 BPSS graduate assistant was open from Feb.
-15 until April 4.
-It will open again at the beginning of the fall semester.
+The application to become a 2017-2018 BPSS graduate assistant is open until Monday, April 3 and will likely re-open for a second application cycle in August.
 Apply online through the CCPS Application and Nomination Portal.
 For more information, contact BPSS.